Chapter 2: Key Concepts

 Table 2-1 Highlight Objects in Bananas Toolkit

-Indicate the direction in which the user can change focus.
+Highlight Function Drawn in This Layer whispering arrows Indicate the direction in which the user can change focus.
 Whispering arrows are associated with buttons and are visible only when that view has focus.
-In Figure 2-3, Button 4 has three whispering arrows.
+In Figure 2-3, Button 4 has three whispering arrows. above bars Indicate that a view has focus.
+Bars are always the same height but can be stretched to any width. below page hints Indicate whether there is more information on the previous or next screen.
+They imply that the user can hit channel up/down to scroll the page. above

 Highlights are drawn either above or below the view being highlighted.
 They are associated with the underlying view but are not direct children of it.
 This makes it possible to place highlights outside the highlighted view.
 Because highlights are defined independently of the objects they’re highlighting, they can be shared by multiple views.
 For example, all the rows in a list can share the same set of highlights.